Email Marketing: The Complete Guide 2026

 GDPR-Compliant Email Marketing

-The General Data Protection Regulation (GDPR) sets strict requirements for email marketing.
+The General Data Protection Regulation (GDPR) places strict requirements on email marketing.
 Violations can result in fines of up to 20 million euros or 4% of global annual revenue.
-In practice, fines in the five- to six-figure range are no longer uncommon.
+In practice, fines in the five- to six-figure range are no longer a rarity.

 1. Consent: